nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Adding a task: `add`, `do`

 For now, an empty list is not very interesting.
 Try to create a new task using `add` or `do` command.
 Both commands are equivalent.
 They exist to help you in constructing a more fluent command structure.

 _Mastermind_ helps you to organize your task into three main categories:
 - **Event**: Task with `startDate` and `endDate` specified.
 - **Deadline**: Task with only `endDate` specified.
 - **Floating Task**: Task without `startDate` nor `endDate`.

-> Quick Tip: Tag your task so you can find them easier with `findtag` command!
+> Quick Tip: Tag your task so you can find them easier with `find` command!

 #### Adds an event
 _Format:_